Continuing and Transfer Student Admissions

 2. Earn a minimum 3.3 GPA after at least one semester at UW (continuing UW students) or at the institution you are transferring from (new transfer students)

-3. Have an advising appointment with one of the L&S Honors Program advisors.
-This appointment can be scheduled via Starfish (continuing UW students) or by emailing honors@honors.ls.wisc.edu or pkeys@wisc.edu (transfer students).
-The appointment must take place prior to the submission of your application.
+3. Schedule and conduct an advising appointment with one of the L&S Honors Program advisors or Associate Director Pete Keys.
+This appointment can be scheduled via Starfish (continuing UW students) or by emailing pkeys@wisc.edu (transfer students).
+This appointment with a member of the L&S Honors staff must take place before the submission of your application.

 Each application contains similar components: student background information, a review of Honors requirements and student academic history, and three essay questions.
-These essay questions, each limited to a maximum of 250 words, attempt to have students reflect on their goals within the Honors Program, their specific plans for upcoming semesters, and a demonstration of their potential contribution to the Honors Program.
+These essay questions, each limited to a maximum of 250 words, encourage you to reflect on your goals within the Honors Program, share your specific plans for upcoming semesters, and demonstrate your potential contribution to the Honors Program.

 Deadlines